 Great Spring Wildflower Viewing | Great Waters (Canoeing or Kayaking) | Great Bird Watching Spot | Great Butterfly Watching Spot | Great Fishing | Great Urban Surprise | Great Views | Great Mountain Biking Area | Great Strenuous Hike | Great Wildlife Viewing | Great History Hike | Great Parks to Get Lost In | Great Accessible Hikes| Montgomery County Nature Centers

 Choose from the list above or click on the numbers to find the Great Green Getaways on the map below.

 C&O Canal National Historical Park (near Widewater) (1): While you’re sure to find a great show of spring ephemerals anywhere along the canal in April or May, the “Widewater” section comes highly recommended.
 Park in the lot across from the Old Angler’s Inn on MacArthur Blvd. and walk along the canal towards Great Falls, MD. - map

 Potomac River (2): You can find it all along the river—from flat water to Class IV.
 For a beginning to intermediate run, park at Pennyfield Lock and paddle up the canal to the Blockhouse Point rocky cliffs, portage your boat over the towpath and go back via the Potomac River.
 Paddlers should always be aware of water levels in the river and know your limitations.
-Boating info - map
+Boating info - plan your visit - google map

 Blue Mash Nature Trail (3): A new hotspot!
 During spring and fall migrations head out to the former site of the Laytonsville landfill and park in lot on Mt.
 Zion Rd.
 Hike this mostly open diverse habitat to observe some special species! - get a map